-The GP will be contacted via the patient for details about medical and family history.
-Prior to treatment you will be screened for Hepatitis A, B and C, HIV (the Aids virus), Syphilis, Gonorrhoea, Cystic Fibrosis, Chromosomes, HTLV, CMV and Chlamydia antibodies.
-Plus have a physical examination to check for any signs of infection.
+Your GP will be contacted via the patient for details about your medical and family history.
+Prior to treatment you will be screened for Hepatitis A, B and C, HIV (the AIDS virus), Syphilis, Gonorrhoea, Cystic Fibrosis, Chromosomes, HTLV, CMV and Chlamydia antibodies.
+You will also be expected to have a physical examination to check for any signs of infection.

-Please note, that you will need to pay for the chromosome and cystic fibrosis analysis, which can take about 6-12 weeks to get a result.
+Please note, that you will need to pay for the chromosome and Cystic Fibrosis analysis, which can take approximately 6-12 weeks to get a result.
 If the result is normal, and you are suitable to be a sperm donor, then this money will be deducted from your sperm sharing arrangement fee.

 Sperm Sharing Arrangements

 - The recipients of your sperm will remain anonymous and you will not be given any details about the recipient or her treatment and its initial outcome.
 You will also be anonymous to the recipient.
 However, you will be entitled to find out if any children have been born as a result of your donations; including the number of children, their sex and the year of their birth.

 - Any children born as a result of donor gametes has a right to be informed, on reaching 18 years of age, of the identity of the gamete donor.